a-dma/a-dma.github.io/aboutsite.md

 Here is a brief list of the tools and I've been using:

- * The website is made using [Jekyll](https://www.jekyllrb.com){:target="_blank"};
+ * The website is built using [Jekyll](https://www.jekyllrb.com){:target="_blank"};
  * [Github](https://www.github.com){:target="_blank"} provides
    [free hosting](https://pages.github.com){:target="_blank"} for